dart-lang/site-www/src/_guides/libraries/create-library-packages.md

   not whether it's actually imported or used.
 {{site.alert.end}}

-In the previous sample,
-all three of the conditionally exported libraries implement the same API.
+All of the conditionally exported libraries must implement the same API.
-Here's an example of the `lib/src/hw_io.dart` implementation:
+For example, here's the `dart:io` implementation:

 <?code-excerpt "create_libraries/lib/src/hw_io.dart"?>
 ```dart